Completely updated with new format and content on June 26th, 2020.

 You should now be well-versed enough to know that your bidding should go past just bidding on keywords.

 Strategically using your remarketing audiences to adjusting your bids based on the engagement of a visitor will work wonders to further tweak your ROAS.

 Review demographics adjustments

 One of the later new items to change your bids based on is demographic bid adjustments such as age and gender.
 This allows you to see the performance of the various segments and apply bid adjustments based on what you see.

 If your store is selling items that don’t appeal to any specific gender or age group, then you will most likely not find any room for improvement here.

 But if your store is heavily focused on either gender or age group, then you can tweak your bids towards the target market that you’re interested in.

-If budget is finite, review budget allocation in campaigns
+If the budget is finite, review budget allocation in campaigns